Uvira: Early inhabitants and ethnic formation

 On the shores of Lake Tanganyika: Kilibula march in the Bavira Chiefdom in 1954.

 It was within this context of shifting territorial dynamics that a group of Barundi migrants, originating from the left bank of the Ruzizi River, established themselves within "Bavira's Fuliiru territory".
-According to colonial administrators René Loons and Vanderghote, this migration occurred around 1800, when a Burundian prince from the Nyakarama lineage, Ndorogwe, settled his people in areas such as Mwihongero near Kiliba, and at Kihebo in the Ruzizi delta, gradually expanding as far north as Sange.
+According to colonial administrators René Loons and Van der Ghote, this migration occurred around 1800, when a Burundian prince from the Nyakarama lineage, Ndorogwe, settled his people in areas such as Mwihongero near Kiliba, and at Kihebo in the Ruzizi delta, gradually expanding as far north as Sange.
 Historian Jacques Depelchin notes that many of these migrants were of Hutu ethnicity.
-Complementary accounts, such as those of E. Simons, a colonial administrator in Burundi, suggest that by approximately 1850, a vassal of the Burundian Mwami Ntare II, named Rugendeza and affiliated with the Banyakahama lineage, was active along the shores of Lake Tanganyika and the Ruzizi River.
-Rugendeza is said to have fled Burundi due to burdensome salt levies imposed by the Mwami.
+Complementary accounts, such as those of E. Simons, a colonial administrator in Burundi, suggest that by approximately 1850, a vassal of the Burundian mwami Ntare II, named Rugendeza and affiliated with the Banyakahama lineage, was active along the shores of Lake Tanganyika and the Ruzizi River.
+Rugendeza is said to have fled Burundi due to burdensome salt levies imposed by the mwami.
 Following Rugendeza's death, allegedly by poisoning after openly opposing King Ntare II, his successor, Kinyoni, severed ties with the Burundian monarchy and relocated his community further north into the Ruzizi Plain, eventually settling in Luberizi.

 The legal and political legitimacy of the Barundi settlement in Bafuliiru territory remains a subject of historical debate.
 While Governor Alfred Moeller de Laddersous argued that the Barundi received the land from the Bavira, Belgian ethnographer Georges Weis contended that the land was unoccupied and underutilized due to its swampy conditions.
 Weis' hypothesis is supported by the fact that these lands were generally avoided by the Bavira and the Bafuliiru, who preferred more arable or elevated terrain.
 During the mid-19th century, the region was increasingly drawn into the orbit of Arab-Swahili traders and slave raiders.
-Seeking to undermine existing traditional authority structures, Arab-Swahilis reportedly formed alliances with the Bavira and Barundi to weaken the position of the Fuliiru's Mwami.
-These alliances allowed the Bavira and Barundi to further consolidate their autonomy from the Bahamba dynasty, a process that continued under Lenghe's son and successor, Namuratwa, who significantly expanded his father's domain.
+Seeking to undermine existing traditional authority structures, Arab-Swahilis reportedly formed alliances with the Bavira and Barundi to weaken the position of the Fuliiru's mwami.
+These alliances allowed the Bavira and Barundi to also consolidate their autonomy from the Bahamba dynasty, a process that continued under Lenghe's son and successor, Namuratwa, who significantly expanded his father's domain.
 He consolidated Bavira's control over the Lake Tanganyika littoral, stretching his influence southward to the Sandja River, northward to Sange, and westward into the highlands separating the area from Bulega.
 Despite these territorial gains, the Bavira's political and administrative authority remained primarily concentrated along the lakeshore, which would eventually evolve into the urban center of Uvira.